alireza-dantism/GATK-Multi-Sample-VCF-Merging/README.md

 # GATK-Multi-Sample-VCF-Merging
-This document describes the process used to merge multiple individual gVCF samples into a single multi-sample VCF.
+This document describes the process used to merge multiple individual gVCF files into a single multi-sample VCF file.

 ## 1. Environment Setup & Preprocessing